ibm-cloud-docs/watsonxdata/spark-table-maint.md

 3. Use the `Create` command in the sparkjob resource available in IBM `cpdctl` to submit the Spark application.
 See the [How to use wx-data command --help (-h)] section to understand how to run the `./cpdctl wx-data sparkjob create` command.

-You can list the Spark applications submitted against a Spark engine by using the list command in the sparkjob resource and also get the status of a Spark application by using the get command in the sparkjob resource.
+4. You can list the Spark applications submitted against a Spark engine by using the list command in the sparkjob resource and also get the status of a Spark application by using the get command in the sparkjob resource.
-{: note}

 ## Spark sample python file
 {: #pth_file}